Würzburg witch trials: Local background and outbreak

-The witchcraft persecutions in Würzburg was initiated by the Reform Catholic and Counter-Reformation Catholic Prince Bishop Julius Echter von Mespelbrunn, Prince Bishop of Würzburg in 1609–1622.
-In 1612 he incorporated the Protestant city of Freudenburg in the Catholic Bishopric, which resulted in a witch trial with fifty executions.
-This was followed by a witch trial in Würzburg itself, where 300 people were executed between July 1616 and July 1617, before the persecutions suddenly stopped at the outbreak of the Thirty Years War in 1618.
+The witchcraft persecutions in Würzburg was initiated by the Reform Catholic and Counter-Reformation Catholic Prince Bishop Julius Echter von Mespelbrunn, Prince Bishop of Würzburg (1609–22).
+In 1612, he incorporated the Protestant city of Freudenburg in the Catholic Bishopric, which resulted in a witch trial with fifty executions.
+This was followed by a witch trial in Würzburg itself, where some 300 people were executed between July 1616 and July 1617, before the persecutions suddenly stopped at the outbreak of the Thirty Years War in 1618.

 The exact cause of the witch trials of 1625-1631 is not entirely clear due to the incomplete documentation.
 A first witch trial took place in 1625, though it was an isolated case.
 In 1626, the vine grape harvest was destroyed by frost.
 Upon rumours that the frost had been caused by sorcery, some suspects were arrested and confessed under torture that they had caused the frost by use of magic.